 SI.
-Description Reference Cl.
-No. No. The site will be handed over immediately after issue of Letter of acceptance and the site is free from encumbrances.
-14 The site is located at Panambur in NMP area and is defined in 45 drawing No. 2/396/Mtc-I LP 01 (05) 15 The Defects Liability Period is 1 (One) year.
+Description Reference No. CI.
+No. 13 The site possession date The site will be handed over immediately after issue of Letter of acceptance and the site is free from encumbrances.
+(21) 14 The site is located at Panambur in NMP area and is defined in drawing No. 22/142/Mtc-II/2023- LP 01 15 The Defects Liability Period is 1 (One) year.
 (35) 16 The minimum insurance cover for physical property, injury and death is Rs.
-5,00,000/- (Rupees five Lakhs) per occurrence with (13) the number of occurrences limited to four.
+5,00,000/- (Rupees five Lakhs) per occurrence with the number of occurrences limited to four.
 After each occurrence, contractor will pay additional premium necessary to make insurance valid for four occurrences always.
-17 The following events shall also be Compensation Events: (44) The Employer terminates the contract for his convenience. (' ') 18 The period between Programme updates shall be 30 days.
-(27) 19 The amount to be withheld for late submission of an updated (27) Programme shall be Rs.
-25,000/ ~ / 20 The Penalty for the delay in submission of the Performance (52.2) guarantee shall be at the rate of 0.25% of the amount of 34.1 performance guarantee for each week or part of the week for the number of weeks delayed beyond the stipulated date of submission.
-21 The language of the Contract documents is English.
-(3) 22 The law, which applies to the Contract, is the law of Union of (3) India.
-23 The currency of the Contract is Indian Rupees.
-(46) 24 Fees and types of reimbursable expenses to be paid to the (25) Dispute Review Board as per actual and equally shared by both the parties.
-25 The Dispute Review Board shall be constituted after signing of (25) the agreement on mutually agreed terms.(Appendix 1).
-(Not 26 applicable to this contract) (47) 26 Price Adjustment (deleted) (47) (80) 27 The proportion of payments retained (retention money) shall be (48) 10% of total tax invoice value from each running bill subject to a maximum of 5% of the contract price (Contract price including GST) as applicable.
+(13) 17 The following events shall also be Compensation Events: The Employer terminates the contract for his convenience.
+(44) 18 The period between Programme updates shall be 30 days.
+(27) 19 The amount to be withheld for late submission of an updated Programme shall be Rs.
+25,000/ (27) 20 The Penalty for the delay in submission of the Performance Security shall be at the rate of 0.25% of the amount of performance guarantee for each week or part of the week for the number of weeks delayed beyond the stipulated date of submission.
+(52.2) 34.1 21 The language of the Contract documents is English.
+(3) 22 The law, which applies to the Contract, is the law of Union of India.
+(3) 23 The currency of the Contract is Indian Rupees.
+(46) 24 Fees and types of reimbursable expenses to be paid to the Dispute Review Board as per actual and equally shared by both the parties.
+(25) 25 The Dispute Review Board shall be constituted after signing of the agreement on mutually agreed terms.(Appendix 1).
+(Not applicable to this contract) (25) 26 Price Adjustment (deleted) (47) (80) 27 The proportion of payments retained (retention money) (48)

 SI.
-Description Reference CI.
-No. No. 28 The maximum amount of liquidated damages for the whole of the works is 10 % of the contract price plus taxes and duties.
+Description Reference No. CI.
+No. shall be 10% of total tax invoice value from each running bill subject to a maximum of 5% of the contract price (Contract price including GST) as applicable.
+28 The maximum amount of liquidated damages for the whole [49] of the works is 10 % of the contract price plus taxes and duties.
 The half per cent (1/2%) per week L.D is applicable for delay period of $\frac{1}{3}$ of contract period and thereafter 10% L.D is applicable.
-[49] 29 Clause No. 49A (v) deleted.
-30 Advance payment is not applicable to this contract [51] 31 Repayment of secured advance: deleted (51.6) 32 The Securities shall be for the following minimum amounts equivalent as a percentage of the Contract Price.
-(52) 33 Performance Security in the form of Bank guarantee for 5% of contract price (Contract price including GST) (52.2) 34 The standard form of Performance Security acceptable to the Employer shall be an unconditional Bank Guarantee of the type as presented in Section III (iv) of the Bidding Documents.
-Annexure-A vi) FORM OF SECURITIES
+29 Clause No. 49A (v) deleted.
+30 Advance payment is not applicable to this contract [51] 31 Repayment of secured advance: deleted (51.6) 32 The Securities shall be for the following minimum (52) amounts equivalent as a percentage of the Contract Price.
+33 Performance Security in the form of Bank guarantee for (52.2) 5% of contract price (Contract price including GST) 34 The standard form of Performance Security acceptable to Annexure-A the Employer shall be an unconditional Bank Guarantee of the type as presented in Section III (iv) of the Bidding Documents.
+35 The Contractor has to submit the final claim for (71) reimbursement of ESI and EPF contribution on the part of the employer in respect of this contract within 60 days from the date of completion of work.

+vi) FORM OF SECURITIES